NickolaSimpson/AuraAI/README.md

 <h2>Contribution</h2>
-Contributions are welcome!
+Contributions are:
+-Nickola Simpson
+-Bariat Shuaib
+-Carlisa Wright
+Mentors:
+-Negash Begashaw

 Please submit a pull request or open an issue for any suggestions or bug reports.

 <h2>License</h2>